-Our social media pages are filled with the perfect pictures of the perfect families with Pinterest worthy after school snacks and birthday party decorations.
-Parents, particularly moms, often feel that it is necessary to try to live up to these standards set by friends, family, and even strangers on social media websites even though they are often unrealistic standards.
+Our social media pages are filled with the perfect pictures of the perfect families with Pinterest-worthy after-school snacks and birthday party decorations.
+Parents, particularly moms, often feel that it is necessary to try to live up to standards set by others.
+These “standards” may be set by friends, family, and even strangers on social media websites even though they are often unrealistic standards.

 However, many of us forget that social media is typically not reality.
 Everyone posts their victories, exciting vacations, and proud moments.
 Or they post the one picture that turned out from the 27 they took.

 However, few people post about their daily struggles.
 We rarely see pictures of the tantrum-throwing two-year-old or the teenager yelling at his parent because he had to get up for school.

 We don’t see the argument you had with your significant other about some chore not being completed or the argument you had with your mother over your parenting techniques.
 Social media often presents unrealistic family lifestyles and, all too often, leads parents to feel that they are unworthy or not as good of a parent as their children’s friends’ parents.

 Typically, when we are feeling the most stressed and overwhelmed, we forget that everyone has stress and struggles.
 Every child had bad days.
 All parents have bad days.
 Everyone has bad days.
 We forget that every parent becomes frustrated with each of their children at times.

 I’m a clinical psychologist with fourteen years of clinical experience and two decades worth of parenting experience from raising both biological and step-children and I still get frustrated at times.
 I even get frustrated with my easy child when he is not as easy as usual (and that’s just silly).
 Sometimes I forget my easy child or any of my children are allowed to have a bad day.
 I’m human too.